 Full-time

-Starting a candy store has pros and cons to consider before you decide if it’s the right path for you.
+Starting a candy store has some advantages and disadvantages to consider before you decide if it’s the right path for you.

 Pros